Additional information is also available on our "How do I...?" page.

 In New York State, upon satisfaction of eligibility requirements, a professional license is awarded.
 Licensure is for life unless suspended, revoked, or annulled for reasons of misconduct.
 To practice any profession in New York, a licensee must be currently registered.
 Registration is generally for a three-year period.
 As a New York State licensed professional, you will be required to renew your registration every two to three years, depending on your profession’s registration requirements.

-All New York State Education Department (NYSED) professions offer an online application and payment process for applying for a professional license in one of the more than 50 professions regulated by NYSED.
-To locate application instructions for a specific profession, visit our Professions website.
-When you have selected your profession, locate the ‘Application Forms’ link available on the left menu.
-Be sure to review the ‘License Requirements’ information and other information, also located on the left menu.
+All New York State Education Department (NYSED) professions offer an online application for licensure form and payment process when applying for a professional license.
+To locate the application forms and instructions for a specific profession, visit our Professions index. and select the profession.
+The ‘Application Forms’ link on the profession’s page will provide instructions for applying and links to forms.
+Be sure to review all the information carefully, including the ‘License Requirements’ and other information that is also available on the profession’s page, to ensure you have all the relevant information when applying.

 Our fee chart provides information regarding the cost of these and other services.
 Applicants for licensure, registration, limited permits, and other services are subject to fees related to the processing and review of documentation.